-A Hiatal Hernia is a condition in which a portion of the upper stomach extends through an opening in the diaphragm.
-The diaphragm is the muscular layer that separates the chest cavity from the abdomen and there is an opening in the diaphragm, called the hiatus, that allows the esophagus (the food pipe) to pass through and attach to the stomach.
-A Hiatal Hernia occurs when the stomach bulges up through that same opening.
+The hiatal hernia is a condition in which a portion of the stomach extends through an opening of the diaphragm located in the thorax.
+The diaphragm is the muscular layer that separates the thorax from the abdomen; that is where there is an opening called a hiatus, which allows the esophagus to pass through and join with the stomach.
+A hiatal hernia occurs when the stomach protrudes through this opening.

-Hiatal Hernias can cause mild to severe acid reflux, which is regurgitation of gastric acid from the stomach into the esophagus.
+This condition can cause a reflux (regurgitation) of gastric acid from the stomach to the esophagus.